doyousketch2/VPN_blocklist/README.md

-Created a quick Python script to convert nginx blacklist to iptables entries
+Created a quick Python script to convert nginx blacklist to iptables entries.
-you can find the entries in output.txt
+**You can find the entries in output.txt**

 VPN blacklist